 Again, Abraham followed his wife's order even though the Bible says that the matter distressed him, according to Genesis 21:11.
 God assured Abraham that he should send Hagar away.
 God promised Abraham that Ishmael would still be in line with a divine purpose even though he was not the son of promise.

-Abraham rose up early in the morning according to Genesis 21:14 and gave Hagar only the bare necessities . . . bread and a skin of water.
-He put them on her shoulder indicating that she had a burden to carry.
-Hagar and her son headed back to Egypt, but they got lost in the desert.
+Abraham rose up early in the morning, according to Genesis 21:14, and he gave Hagar only the bare necessities. . . bread and a skin of water.
+Withh her son, Hagar headed back to Egypt, but they got lost in the desert.

 It was not until the bread and water were used up that Hagar wept and God intervened.
 When Ishmael became sick in the hot desert, his mother put him in the shade under one of the shrubs.
 Then Hagar sat down away from him because she did not want to see him die.
 She lifted her voice, and she wept while her son was also crying.

 God heard Ismael's cry.
 After all, his name means "God is hearing."
 The angel of the Lord told Hagar to fear not for God had heard.
 God opened her eyes and she saw a well of water, and she filled the bottle and gave her son a drink.
 God provided a well in an unlikely place; in the desert.